-- 1. Coordinate programs and leadership of all downtown management entities to reduce overlap, maximize efficacy, and streamline operations. - " Convene quarterly meetings of the Downtown Management Coordination Council to accomplish the following: - " Identify "lead organization" for managing ongoing downtown programs, operations, and services. - " Collaborate advocacy efforts on: - " Public safety issues including renewal of the SAFE program and the Sidewalk Obstruction Ordinance, adequate funding for programs like Hooper Detox/Sobering station, Downtown Service Coordination Team, the reinstatement of the downtown Drug & Prostitution Free Zones, and ensuring the city-owned garages are maintained and cleaned. - " Implementation of the Downtown Retail Core and the Signature Retail Concept, including adequate funding for the Downtown Stewardship Plan, continued urban renewal resources in the retail core. - " Supportive services for the hospitality industry, including the implementation of the Headquarters Hotel.
+- 1. Coordinate programs and leadership of all downtown management entities to reduce overlap, maximize efficacy, and streamline operations. - " Convene quarterly meetings of the Downtown Management Coordination Council to accomplish the following: - " Identify "lead organization" for managing ongoing downtown programs, operations, and services. - " Collaborate advocacy efforts on: - " Public safety issues including implementation of the Sidewalk Management Plan, adequate funding for programs like Hooper Detox/Sobering station, Downtown Service Coordination Team, the reinstatement of the downtown Drug & Prostitution Free Zones, and ensuring the city-owned garages are maintained and cleaned. - " Implementation of the Downtown Retail Core and the Signature Retail Concept, including adequate funding for the Downtown Stewardship Plan, continued urban renewal resources in the retail core. - " Supportive services for the hospitality industry, including the implementation of the Headquarters Hotel.